aiven/devportal/docs/products/clickhouse/howto/secure-ch-service.rst

     Termination Protection has no effect on service migrations or upgrades.

-Enable the termiantion protection
+Enable the termination protection
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-1. Log in to the `Aiven web console <https://console.aiven.io/>`_ and select your ClickHouse service from the *Services* view.
+1. Log in to the `Aiven web console <https://console.aiven.io/>`_ and select your ClickHouse® service from the *Services* view.

 2. In the *Overview* tab of your service, enable Termination Protection by using the toggle switch.